im-n1/eagle/README.rst

 How can I install it?
 ---------------------
 Don't worry about the early version number 0.x.
-I tend to Semantic Verioning more than to "Marketing Versioning".
+I tend to Semantic Versioning more than to "Marketing Versioning".
 That means version 0.5 is quite solid piece of software instead or having version 25 and still not-even-half-way there.